egreiner/css-js-analog-clock/README.md

 # css-js-analog-clock

-An analog clock using css and javascript
+An analog clock using CSS and JavaScript

 according to this video
 https://www.youtube.com/watch?v=Ki0XXrlKlHY